WEkigai/Precius/README.md

 ## Our Business Model
 We aim to generate revenue selling hardware based on this project and additional accessories (e.g. cookware, kitchen tools).
 In the future we may offer *optional* services (e.g. online downloadable recipes) to generate further revenue.
 One of our inspirations is [Nabu Casa](https://www.nabucasa.com/), the company behind [HomeAssistant](https://www.home-assistant.io/).
+You can support us by purchasing our existing products if they meet your kitchen needs.
+Go to [our website](https://wekigai.eu).

 ## Contributing
-We would be lying if we say we can do this without your help.
-Yes, you in particular!
-We know a lot about making products and running a business.
+We would be lying if we say we can do this without your help. **Yes, you in particular!** We know a lot about making products and running a business.
 But we do not know everything and do not have the resources to do everything on our own.
 No matter who you are, we are sure you can help us get further together.
 Some of the things you can help with:
 * First, please [signup on our mailing list](https://wekigai.eu/precius)
 * Think along with us (food, science, engineering, usability.....).
 You can use the [Discussions section](https://github.com/WEkigai/Precius/discussions)